bparanj/crystal/electronics/design/passive-device.md

 Passive devices are fundamental components that operate based on linear and time-invariant principles, contributing to the regulation and control of energy flow within a circuit.
 These devices—resistors, capacitors, inductors, and transformers—exhibit energy-conserving behavior by either dissipating, storing, or transferring energy without active amplification or injection of power.
 The performance and reliability of these components are critical in both analog and digital systems, where they play roles in signal conditioning, noise filtering, and power management.
 Understanding the frequency-dependent characteristics and non-ideal behaviors, such as parasitic effects and thermal drift, is essential for optimizing circuit design and ensuring system robustness.

 This explanation progressively builds up the concept of a passive device, from a very simple analogy to a detailed technical understanding suitable for an expert in the field.

+Passive device is like a toy car that does not need batteries.
+When you push it, it moves, but it cannot move on its own.
+They don't need their own power source to work.
+They are like the pipes and values in a water system.
+Passive devices follow Ohm's law and Kirchoff's laws.
+Filter design, power supplies and signal conditioning.

+What is introducing net energy into a circuit mean?
+What is power gain in electronics?
+Are passive devices linear?
+What is linear circuit theory?
+What are linear differential equation?
+Why do we need to store energy in magnetic field?

 1. Child :